DarkFlippers/unleashed-firmware/documentation/FAQ.md

 ## How do I install Unleashed firmware?
 https://github.com/DarkFlippers/unleashed-firmware/blob/dev/documentation/HowToInstall.md
 ### What version I should install?
 What do letters `e`, `r`, `c`... mean?
-Follow this link for details:
+Follow this link for details:<br>
 https://github.com/DarkFlippers/unleashed-firmware/blob/dev/CHANGELOG.md#recommended-update-option---web-updater

 **INSTALLED UNLEASHED AND NOW BACKLIGHT DOESNT WORK?**
 You’ve installed a version made for custom RGB modded flippers.
-The version ending in `“r”` is specifically for “RGB” modded flippers.
+The version ending in `“r”` is specifically for “RGB” modded flippers. <br>
 Please do not use that version if your flipper isn’t modded!

 ## What apps (plugins) are included with Unleashed FW?
-See default pack and extra pack (for `e` build) list here: https://github.com/xMasterX/all-the-plugins/tree/dev
+See default pack and extra pack (for `e` build) list here:<br>
+https://github.com/xMasterX/all-the-plugins/tree/dev

 ## Where I can find differences between original (official) firmware and Unleashed firmware?
-Right here:
+Right here:<br>
 https://github.com/DarkFlippers/unleashed-firmware#whats-changed

 ## How to use SubGHz Remote app?